Investment Company Registration Process In Nepal 2026 | Legal Requirements & Compliance Guide

 Introduction to Investment Company Registration in Nepal

-Nepal’s growing economy presents lucrative opportunities for investors seeking to establish investment companies.
-The process of registering an investment company in Nepal involves several steps and compliance requirements.
-This guide provides a detailed overview of the registration process, legal requirements, and essential considerations for entrepreneurs and investors looking to enter the Nepalese market.
+Nepal’s growing economy offers strong opportunities for investors who want to start investment companies.
+The process of registering an investment company in Kathmandu, Nepal involves several legal steps and compliance requirements.
+This guide explains the registration process, legal rules, and key points that entrepreneurs and investors should consider before entering the Nepalese market, including foreign direct investment in Nepal.

 Legal Requirements for Investment Company Registration Process

-Registering an investment company in Nepal requires adherence to specific legal frameworks.
-The primary laws governing company registration include:
+The investment company registration process in Nepal in 2026 requires following specific legal rules.
+The main laws that govern company formation in Nepal include:

 1. Companies Act, 2063 (2006)